Jayesh-011/Python_Problems/README.md

 # Python Practice Problems

-This repository contains a collection of solved Python practice problems, each stored in its own folder with one or more `.py` files.[cite:2][file:3] The focus is on writing clear, readable solutions that build up core Python skills step by step.
+This repository contains a collection of solved Python practice problems, each stored in its own folder inside the `Python_Practice_Problems` directory.[cite:2] Each folder holds one or more `.py` files.
+The focus is on writing clear, readable solutions that build up core Python skills step by step.[file:3]

 ---

 ## Repository structure

-- A top-level directory containing multiple **problem-set folders**, each with related Python files.[cite:2][file:3]
+- `Python_Practice_Problems/` – main directory containing multiple **problem-set folders**, each with related Python files.[cite:2]
-- Each folder groups together solutions for a particular set of questions (for example, a homework sheet or lab exercise).
+- Each problem-set folder groups together solutions for a particular set of questions (for example, a homework sheet or lab exercise).[file:3]
-- `.gitignore` keeps Python cache and temporary files out of version control.[cite:1]
+- `.gitignore` (if present) keeps Python cache and temporary files out of version control.[cite:1]

 Inside each problem-set folder you will typically find:

 - One or more `.py` files, usually one file per question or small group of related questions
 - Straightforward, script-style solutions that can be run directly with the Python interpreter

 ---